Type II Diabetes and Acupuncture, Traditional Chinese Medicine

 Food for Type 2 Diabetes

 When diagnosed with type 2 diabetes it is imperative to watch your diet.
 Eating a healthy and balanced diet can greatly improve your way of life, and help you avoid potential health complications.
 Those with type 2 diabetes know it can be hard to create a healthy diet just right for their constitution.
-But if you focus on obtaining a balanced amount of healthy carbs, fats, sugars and salts, you can live a more active and vibrant life.
+But if you focus on obtaining a balanced amount of healthy carbs, fats, sugars and salts, then you can live a more active and vibrant life.

 - Focus on the fiber – Fresh fruits and vegetables are a must for every healthy diet.
 Incorporate these into your diet to promote healthy blood pressure and promote circulation